 Encourage Shared Interests

-A dynamic and natural way to let your kids bond and enjoy their time together is simply by finding activities that they mutually like spending time on.
+A dynamic and natural way to let your kids bond and enjoy their time together is simply by finding activities they mutually like spending time on.
 It brings the children together through similar tastes, which helps them have an exciting thing to do or talk about with each other.
-It can be anything from giving them toys they both like.
-Find a TV show they both love or even start up hobbies that work well in a group setting.
+It can be anything from giving them toys they both like to watching a TV show they both love together (you can see this how to watch TV for free guide to keep your TV costs down).
+They could even start up hobbies that work well in a group setting.

 Things your children can share are a good place to kick this off.
 So think about games that ask for more than one player.
 The selection of toys on The Parent Co. can inspire your own choices on what your children can enjoy together.
 Board games, kits, and blocks are some effective educational ways to help your kids build a rapport together.